lfoppiano/grobid-quantities/doc/guidelines.md

 The quantified object is identified by its ID and linked to the measure via the attribute [ptr=\"#ID\"]{.title-ref}.

-> :note: This implementation allows the linking of objects directly attached on the left or right of the measurement, for the time being far entities are not supported.
+> :information_source: This implementation allows the linking of objects directly attached on the left or right of the measurement, for the time being far entities are not supported.

 ### How to annotate?